Solomon Islands: Climate

 The islands' ocean-equatorial climate is extremely humid throughout the year, with a mean temperature of 26.5 C and few extremes of temperature or weather.
 June through August is the cooler period.
 Though seasons are not pronounced, the northwesterly winds of November through April bring more frequent rainfall and occasional squalls or cyclones.
 The annual rainfall is about 3050 mm.
 According to the WorldRiskReport 2021, the island state ranks second among the countries with the highest disaster risk worldwide.
+The country is also one of the most vulnerable to global sea level rise from man-made climate change.

+In 2023, the governments of Solomon Islands and other island states at risk from climate change (Fiji, Niue, Tuvalu, Tonga and Vanuatu) launched the "Port Vila Call for a Just Transition to a Fossil Fuel Free Pacific", calling for the phaseout of fossil fuels and the 'rapid and just transition' to renewable energy and strengthening environmental law including introducing the crime of ecocide.

 Ecology

 The Solomon Islands archipelago is part of two distinct terrestrial ecoregions.
 Most of the islands are part of the Solomon Islands rain forests ecoregion, which also includes the islands of Bougainville and Buka; these forests have come under pressure from forestry activities.
 The Santa Cruz Islands are part of the Vanuatu rain forests ecoregion, together with the neighbouring archipelago of Vanuatu.
 The country had a 2019 Forest Landscape Integrity Index mean score of 7.19/10, ranking it 48th globally out of 172 countries.
+More than 230 varieties of orchids and other tropical flowers are found in Solomon Islands.

 Soil quality ranges from extremely rich volcanic (there are volcanoes with varying degrees of activity on some of the larger islands) to relatively infertile limestone.
-More than 230 varieties of orchids and other tropical flowers brighten the landscape.
-Mammals are scarce on the islands, with the only terrestrial mammals being bats and small rodents.
-Birds and reptiles, however, are abundant.

 The islands contain several active and dormant volcanoes.
 The Tinakula and Kavachi volcanoes are the most active.

-On the southern side of Vangunu Island, the forests around the tiny community of Zaira are unique, providing habitat for at least three vulnerable species of animals.
-The 200 human inhabitants of the area have been trying to get the forests declared a protected area, so that logging and mining cannot disturb and pollute the pristine forests and coastline.
+On the southern side of Vangunu Island, the forests around Zaira provided the habitat for at least three vulnerable species of animals.
+The 200 human inhabitants of the area have been trying to get the forests declared a protected area so that logging and mining cannot be performed.

 The baseline survey of marine biodiversity in the Solomon Islands that was carried out in 2004, found 474 species of corals in the Solomons as well as nine species which could be new to science.
-This is the second highest diversity of corals in the World, second only to the Raja Ampat Islands in eastern Indonesia.
+It has the second highest diversity of corals in the world, second only to the Raja Ampat Islands in eastern Indonesia.